Gareth David-Lloyd: After Torchwood

-In 2009 he appeared in the short comedy film A Very British Cover-up, while also appearing as a police detective in Internet crime thriller, Girl Number Nine, also starring Tracy Ann Oberman, premiering online on 30 October 2009.
+In 2009, he appeared in the short comedy film A Very British Cover-up, while also appearing as a police detective in Internet crime thriller, Girl Number Nine, also starring Tracy-Ann Oberman, premiering online on 30 October 2009.

-In 2010 David-Lloyd starred in an episode of the long-running ITV series The Bill first aired on 21 January 2010 and also appeared as Dr. John Watson in 2010 direct-to-DVD film Sherlock Holmes by The Asylum.
-He also appeared in the pantomime Cinderella at the Charter Theatre Preston playing the character of Prince Charming.
+In 2010 David-Lloyd appeared in an episode of the long-running ITV series The Bill, first aired on 21 January 2010.
+He also appeared as Dr. John Watson in 2010 direct-to-DVD film Sherlock Holmes by The Asylum.
+He appeared in the pantomime Cinderella at the Charter Theatre Preston, playing the character of Prince Charming.

-David-Lloyd also appeared in Casimir Effect, an independent short feature, starring as Dr Robert Cameron.
+David-Lloyd also appeared in Casimir Effect, an independent short feature, starring as Dr. Robert Cameron.
 This film began shooting in early 2010 and was released on 12 December 2011.
 The production company has said this is a proof of concept which will see Casimir Effect developed into a TV series.

-In June 2011, Gareth appeared as a main character in the Syfy movie Red Faction: Origins based on the video games.
-Later in 2011, David-Lloyd appeared in a season 3 episode of the SyFy show Warehouse 13 titled "3...2...1...", as an agent of Warehouse 12 in the 1890s, partnered with H. G. Wells.
+In June 2011, David-Lloyd appeared as a main character in the Syfy movie Red Faction: Origins based on the video games.
+Later in 2011, David-Lloyd appeared in a season 3 episode of the SyFy show Warehouse 13 titled "3...2...1..." as an agent of Warehouse 12 in the 1890s, partnered with H. G. Wells.

 On 30 October 2012, David-Lloyd began appearing on Holby City as Rhys Hopkins, a role he played until January 2013.

 In November 2018, David-Lloyd began appearing on BBC One medical drama Casualty as Joshua Bowers.

+He is the voice of Solas in the Dragon Age games.

 Personal life

 David-Lloyd married Gemma James in 2010.
 The couple have a daughter, Lily, and a son, Eli.
-Gareth goes by "he/him and they/them" pronouns according to his Twitter.
+David-Lloyd uses he/they pronouns.